limamau/abc-model/docs/_build/html/_sources/source/api/abcmodel.atmosphere.rst

 Atmosphere
 ==========

-For now, we only have a model simulating the evolution of the atmosphere during daytime
+For now, we only have a model simulating the evolution of the atmos during daytime

 .. toctree::
     :maxdepth: 1

-    abcmodel.atmosphere.dayonly
+    abcmodel.atmos.dayonly

 which uses three components

 .. toctree::
     :maxdepth: 1

-    abcmodel.atmosphere.surface_layer
+    abcmodel.atmos.surface_layer
-    abcmodel.atmosphere.mixed_layer
+    abcmodel.atmos.mixed_layer
-    abcmodel.atmosphere.clouds
+    abcmodel.atmos.clouds

 as implementation of the abstracts

 .. toctree::
     :maxdepth: 1

-    abcmodel.atmosphere.abstracts
+    abcmodel.atmos.abstracts